Deploying mdBook site on Netlify

-Now that I've got a domain, I thought of moving my project sites from GitHub Pages to Netlify so that I can serve them from subdomains right from Netlify using Netlify DNS.
+Now that I've got a domain, I have moved my project sites from GitHub Pages to Netlify, and serve them from subdomains right from Netlify using Netlify DNS.
 This is technically possible for sites hosted on GitHub Pages.
 You need to add a CNAME record to your DNS provider and CNAME file at the root of your project repository.
-Check out GitHub's documentation for details.
+Refer to GitHub's documentation for details.

 This is a simple enough task but I came across some quirks and information that might be useful: